 35% to the loser of the hand, 20% to the winner of the hand, 15% to all other players dealt into the hand, 20% to reseed the next jackpot, and a 10% house fee.

 The jackpot can be won at any BBJ table noted by the yellow background color and special BBJ table name.
-The rake taken at the BBJ tables is identical to the rake taken at any other table on SwC Poker, but 10% of each drop is contributed to the jackpot.
+The rake taken at the BBJ tables is 25% higher than the rake taken at any other table on SwC Poker.
 You can see the current jackpot amount at the top of the Bitcoin Poker 3.0 client.

 No Rake Microstakes